Turkey realises Ottoman dream with rail tunnel linking Europe to Asia

 The Marmaray will reduce car traffic by 20 percent in Istanbul, among the world's most congested, when it eventually carries 1.5 million people a day.

-Murat Guvenc, director of the Urban Studies Research Centre at Istanbul Sehir University, said the tunnel will essentially shrink Istanbul, a sprawling metropolis of 15 million people.
+Murat Guvenc, director of the Urban Studies Reseach Centre at Istanbul Sehir University, said the tunnel will essentially shrink Istanbul, a sprawling metropolis of 15 million people.

 "The historical peninsula has remained intact for 25 centuries, like the eye of the storm, because of the natural barriers of the Golden Horn and Bosphorus waterways," Guvenc said.
 "The Marmaray removes those boundaries."